 Since his debut in ‘National Lampoon’s Animal House’ (1978), the actor has starred in multiple prominent roles.
 The 59-year-old American is now considered as one of the greats, and was even named in The Guardian’s Oscars: the best actors never to have been nominated.
 At a time when Hollywood is the stage for young and upcoming actors, Bacon has remained relevant and is still one of the best and most wanted on the business.

-For this list, I have chosen films which showcase primarily Kevin Bacon’s talents and made a constructive impact on his art and career.
+For this list, I have chosen films that showcase primarily Kevin Bacon’s talents and made a constructive impact on his art and career.
 So, here is the list of top 12 Kevin Bacon movies and T.V shows that prove he is a class apart.

 12. Diner (1982)

 The oldest film on this list, ‘Diner’ was one of Bacon’s initial roles.
-Just six films old, the then 35-year-old actor plays the young Timothy “Fen” Fenwick Jr. Timothy is a twenty year old boy, teeming with adrenaline to achieve his goals.
-‘Diner’ is a stark example of how cinema has changed over years, with the director Barry Levinson, venturing with such a simple topic on ordinary people leading their mundane, yet interesting lives.
-Although ‘Diner’ is not really Bacon’s strongest performances, with him delivering much more impressive and iconic roles, it did act as a pedestal for his acting talents and so deserves a place on this list.
+Just six films old, the then 35-year-old actor plays the young Timothy “Fen” Fenwick Jr. Timothy is a twenty-year-old boy, teeming with adrenaline to achieve his goals.
+‘Diner’ is a stark example of how cinema has changed over the years, with the director Barry Levinson venturing with such a simple topic on ordinary people leading their mundane yet interesting lives.
+Although ‘Diner’ is not really Bacon’s strongest performance, with him delivering much more impressive and iconic roles, it did act as a pedestal for his acting talents and so deserves a place on this list.

 11. The River Wild (1994)

 Directed by crime-thriller veteran Curtis Hanson, ‘The River Wild’ tells the story of a family on a white-water rafting trip, who bump into two violent criminals in the wilderness.
 Playing half of the villainous duo Wade and Terry (John C. Reilly), Bacon brings out a spine-chilling performance.
-His and his partner’s sole mission is to take the Hartman family hostage and bring them down to dangerous river.
+His and his partner’s sole mission is to take the Hartman family hostage and bring them down to a dangerous river.
 Bacon infuses charm and wit with an unsettling evil mind.
-The tow villains, through the deft performances, made the audience completely paranoid and earned him fitting Golden Globe nomination for Best Performance by an Actor in a Supporting Role in a Featured Film.
+The two villains, through their deft performances, made the audience completely paranoid and earned him a fitting Golden Globe nomination for Best Performance by an Actor in a Supporting Role in a Featured Film.

 10. Stir of Echoes (1990)